SmartHomeGuys/Bluetooth-Proxy/README.md

 This is a Bluetooth (BLE) Proxy for Home Assistant which does not need a cable, as it has a built in USB socket.

-A lot of homes these days have USB sockets everywhere from being on wall power sockets, behind your TV, on your Xbox, your internet router or a spare socket on a power extension lead.
-This device lets you plug in the Bluetooth Proxy straight into those for a cable free look.

-Gone are the days trying to make excess cable look tidy!
-We have designed it to look good, be as small as possible so it's discreet in your home, and therefore should pass the spouse approval test.

-We offer a number of variants on our eBay site:
- - USB-A straight
- - USB-A right angle so the stick points up or down making it very discreet when used on wall power sockets that have USB-A ports.

 <p align="center">
 Add Product images here
   <img src="images/HomeAssistant-Discovered-Bluetooth-Devices2.png" height="180px" />